 - These symptoms are highly variable and dependent on physiological conditions of the consumer.

 Skin rashes and Xenical

 Skin rashes are amongst some of the rarest yet problematic post drug effects that have been reported in association with this drug administration.
 The severity of skin allergic infections may vary depending upon the interactions of the medication ingredients with other drugs and personalized tolerance level.

-As per a study, the incidences of skin rashes is as low as 0.006.
+As per a study, the incidences of skin rashes are as low as 0.006.
 In fact, even for these cases, there is no sufficient evidence to prove that Xenical dosage is the only cause.

 If it is Xenical drug that is leading to skin rashes, the symptoms would probably occur in first few weeks of usage and the cause may be the presence of certain inactive ingredients in Xenical that may not be suitable for some resulting into skin rashes.